 In order to avoid any of these issues, you must maintain your grease traps regularly.

-So, when did you last clean your traps?
+So, when did you last properly clean your traps?
+Are you wondering: how often should a grease trap be cleaned?
 Or better yet, what are the signs that it is time to schedule a grease trap cleaning?

-Well, this post covers a few common indicators that you need to clean your trap.
-If you find yourself dealing with any of the following, seriously consider hiring a grease trap cleaning service.
+Well, this post covers a few common indicators that you'll want to clean your trap.
+If you find yourself dealing with one of the following, seriously consider hiring a professional grease trap cleaning service.

-5 Signs Your Restaurant’s Grease Trap Needs Cleaning
+5 Signs Your Restaurant’s Regular Grease Trap Needs Cleaning

-Everyone enjoys saving money, and restaurant owners are no exception.
-A great way to save is to ensure you consistently care for your grease trap.
+Everyone enjoys saving money, and business owners are no exception.
+One great way to save is to ensure you consistently care for your grease trap.
 That means cleaning them before or as soon as you start to notice the following signs.

-1. When your restaurant’s drainage is clogged or slow-moving.
+1. When the drainage is backed up or slow-moving.

-As grease, oil, and fats accumulate in your grease trap they start to solidify.
-Over time the trap starts to get full of dense grease.
+As fats, oils and greases (FOG), or even food waste, accumulate in your grease trap they start to solidify.
+Often, over time, the trap starts to get full of dense grease.

 Normally, when you look into the trap you can see into it, however, when the trap is full excess grease stiffen at the top, forming a cap.

-Clogged drains can lead to many other problems.
-Worst case scenario, it can result in you temporarily closing your restaurant.
+Backed up drains can lead to many other problems.
+Worst case scenario, it can result in you temporarily closing your business.

-So, if you notice that it’s becoming a bit more difficult for water to drain down your drainage system, get your grease trap and drains cleaned a.s.a.p.
+So, if you notice that it’s becoming a bit more difficult for water to drain down your drainage system, you'll want to get your grease trap and drains cleaned a.s.a.p.

 2. When grease is 25% or more the total liquid depth.

-If the container is filled with a surplus of fats, oil, and grease, important processes and functions may be interrupted or slowed down in your restaurant’s kitchen.
+If the container is filled with a surplus of fats, oils, and greases (FOG), important processes and functions may get interrupted or slowed down in your kitchen.

-In fact, cleaning a grease trap that is 25% full is an EPA rule; for health and safety reasons.
+In fact, cleaning grease traps that are 25% full is an EPA rule; for health and safety reasons.

-To prevent surpassing the minimum, you should establish a concrete restaurant maintenance checklist.
+To prevent surpassing the minimum, you should establish a concrete grease trap maintenance checklist.
 If not, you’ll be left with a lot more problems.

 3. When there’s a foul smell coming from the kitchen.

-Unexplainable odors are also clear indicators of grease traps that require cleaning.
-These are the smells that don’t disappear, even after you take out the garbage or clean the restaurant’s kitchen.
+Unexplainable odors are often a clear indicator of a grease trap that requires cleaning.
+These are the smells that don’t disappear, even after you take out the garbage or clean the commercial kitchen.

-Grease trap odors are often the result of the accumulation of oil, food waste, sludge, and grease over a long period of time.
+Grease trap smells are often the result of the accumulation of used cooking oil, food waste, sludge, solids and grease over a long period of time.

-Therefore, if you notice a stench that doesn’t seem to leave even after you eliminate all possible causes, you should consider cleaning out your grease traps.
+Therefore, if you notice a stench that doesn’t seem to leave even after you eliminate every possible cause, you should consider cleaning out your grease trap.

 4. When it’s simply been too long.

 Sometimes, the only sign you need is time.
-So, when was the last time you got your grease trap cleaned?
+So, when was the last time you got your grease trap cleaned in a proper way?